sbocq/mbench/README.md

 ![loops%time.plt](https://raw.github.com/sbocq/mbench/master/gallery/loops/loops%25time.png)

 However, this does not tell us if the time increases linearly with the number of cycles.
 This is why generating a second plot of the throughput against the number of cycles is interesting.
-According to the figure below, we can see that loops are still optimized beyond 15 millions cycles.
+According to the figure below, we can see that, as expected, the number of cycles per second remains independent from the number of iterations.

 ![loops%throughput.plt](https://raw.github.com/sbocq/mbench/master/gallery/loops/loops%25throughput.png)